The 75 Best Books

 _*_ Brideshead Revisited by Evelyn Waugh

-__ The Hero With a Thousand Faces by Joseph
+__ The Hero With a Thousand Faces by Joseph Campbell

 __ All the King’s Men by Robert Penn Warren